sydasif/ansible-networking-lab/README.md

 1. Ansible is an open-source configuration management and provisioning tool, similar to Chef, Puppet or Salt.
 2. Ansible lets you control and configure nodes from a single machine.
-3. It uses SSH and Paramiko to connect to devices and run the configuration task.
+3. It uses SSH (Paramiko) and API to connect to devices and run the configuration task.

 ## Why Ansible?